How to Prepare Your Heart for Easter

 This is a special time in the Church calendar.
 It’s a time when we begin looking ahead and preparing our hearts for Easter.
 This time leading up to Easter is a season is known as the seasons of Lent.

-Unlike Advent, Lent is more of a solemn season.
+Unlike Advent, Lent is traditionally more of a solemn season.
 It is a season when we’re invited to examine our hearts, feel the weight of sin, and press deeper into grace.

 We celebrate Easter because on that Sunday morning when Jesus rose from the dead, He accomplished something for us that we couldn’t do for ourselves.
 He freed us from sin and conquered death.
 He made a way for us to live in relationship with Him forever.